MadhumidhaK/GithubUsers/README.md

 Search GitHub Users.

-A simple webpage, where we can search for Github users and view their repositories and followers.
+Simple webpage to search github users and to view their repositiories and followers.
 Developed using HTML, CSS and JS.